yu02019/BEN/README.md

 Please refer to [list](/utils#todo).

 ### Behind the work
-Coincidentally, the motivation of BEN is somewhat consistent with [Cellpose v2](https://www.nature.com/articles/s41592-022-01664-3#Sec5).
+Coincidentally, the motivation of BEN's training strategy is somewhat consistent with [Cellpose v2](https://www.nature.com/articles/s41592-022-01664-3#Sec5).
 BEN tries to quickly develop a customized model specific to each user application with the help of the AdaBN module.

 ## Overview